On this page:

-- If your practitioner firm already has an AUSkey, it may be convenient; however it is not required to access AAR online.
-If you work for an organisation and log into AAR online using your AUSkey be sure to close your browser if others have access to your computer after logging out.
-For more information about user accounts and logging in to AAR online with AUSkey, refer to the AAR user guides.
+- If you already have your myGovID, it may be convenient; however it is not required to access AAR online.
+If you work for an organisation and log into AAR online using your myGovID be sure to close your browser if others have access to your computer after logging out.
+For more information about user accounts and logging in to AAR online, refer to the AAR user guides.

 Once AFSA completes the initial set up of practitioners and their firms, their AAR online user accounts can be self-managed.

 - A practitioner firm must have at least one Admin user.

 - AFSA has pre-registering the user with this authorisation

 - An Admin User for a practitioner firm can:

 - Create username and password employee users

 - Unlock (or disable) users